JonathanVrijsen/Comnet-Messenger/README.md

 # Welcome to Available chatapp

-Available is a messaging application created in python.
+Available is a messaging application created using Python.
 This project was completed in order to pass the course ELEC-H417: "Communication Networks Protocols and Architectures" taught at the ULB by professor Jean-Michel Dricot.